Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 However, most policies require evidence of physical contact with the fleeing vehicle.
 Document the accident scene thoroughly, file a police report immediately, and notify your insurer promptly to maximize your chances of claim approval.

 Insurance experts consistently recommend matching your UM/UIM limits to your liability coverage limits.
 If you carry 100/300/100 liability coverage, your uninsured motorist coverage should mirror those amounts.
-Learn more about structuring your overall policy in our full coverage car insurance explained guide.
+Review our guide on whether state minimum car insurance is enough to understand why minimums often fall dangerously short.

 Minimum recommended limits are $100,000 per person and $300,000 per accident for bodily injury.
 Many professionals suggest even higher limits—$250,000/$500,000 or more—particularly in areas with high uninsured driver rates or if you have significant assets to protect.
 State minimums, such as California's $30,000 per person, often fall far short of real-world injury costs.